spantaleev/matrix-docker-ansible-deploy/docs/maintenance-migrating.md

 ## Update `hosts` file

-Having adjusted DNS records, remove old server from the `inventory/hosts` file, and add new server to it.
+Having adjusted DNS records, replace the old server's external IP address on the `inventory/hosts` file with that of the new server.

+**Note**: you can't change the domain after the initial deployment.

 ## Create `matrix` user and group on the new server